The first pilot location for Grameen Today is the Local Government Area of Hume City in Victoria.

 Hume City, VIC

-Hume City is one of Australia’s fastest-growing and culturally-diverse communities and is home to nearly 249,000 residents (Hume City population forecast for 30 June 2021).
+Broadmeadows is located in Hume City and is one of Australia’s fastest-growing and culturally-diverse communities.
+The area is home to nearly 249,000 residents (Hume City population forecast for 30 June 2021).

 It’s located on the northern urban fringe of Melbourne and is approximately 15kms from the city.
 Hume is built around the established suburbs of Broadmeadows, Tullamarine and Gladstone Park in the south, the developing residential suburbs of Craigieburn, Greenvale, Mickleham, Kalkallo and Roxburgh Park in the north-east and the Sunbury township in the north-west.

 More than 35% of residents were born overseas (70,435 people) and come from 156 different countries.
 Hume residents speak over 150 languages.
 It also has a young community with 31% of residents aged under 18.

 Hume’s rich history stretches back more than 40,000 years, when the Indigenous communities of the Gunung-Willam-Balluk first inhabited the region.

 Second pilot location

 Our second pilot location is planned for Fairfield in New South Wales in early 2023.